microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationjoinrequestrecord-get.md

 ### Response

-The following is an example of the response
+The following example shows the response before an added tenant joins a multi-tenant organization.
->**Note:** The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",
   "truncated": true,